-With over 2135 people providing clarity in audit, advisory, tax, and business outsourcing to companies across numerous industries from seven offices in South Africa and 111,307 people in 164 countries around the globe - BDO is clearly the only choice.
-Our 135 Partners and Directors, along with their experienced teams, private, public sector and listed companies as well as individuals.
+With over 2333 people providing clarity in audit, advisory, tax, and business outsourcing to companies across numerous industries from seven offices in South Africa and 115,661 people in 166 countries around the globe - BDO is clearly the only choice.
+Our 144 Partners and Directors, along with their experienced teams, provide quality services to the private sector, public sector and listed companies as well as individuals.
 With focused capabilities in 20 disciplines and 9 industries, we understand our sectors and bring deep knowledge, innovation and clarity to our work.